 For most paralegals, this type of knowledge is best gained through a comprehensive degree program in paralegal studies or post-degree certificate.

 While the educational path you choose will largely depend on your personal preferences and goals, it’s also worth your while to contact your state paralegal association and ask what employers in your area are looking for.
 For example, in larger metropolitan areas, it is quite common for employers to demand that paralegal candidates hold two-year degrees and a post-degree certificate or even four-year degrees in paralegal studies.
-On the other hand, in small firms outside the major metro areas, a simple pre-degree undergraduate certificate program might be acceptable for entry-level employment.
+On the other hand, in small firms outside the major metro areas, a basic entry-level pre-degree undergraduate certificate program might be acceptable for entry-level employment.

 But also imagine where this career may take you.
 Is eventually enrolling in a graduate program and specializing something that’s on your mind?